https-sam/digispark_reverse_shell/README.md

 ![Build Status](https://github.com/subsurface/subsurface/workflows/Mac/badge.svg)

 ## What is digispark?
 Digispark is a Attiny85 based microcontroller that can be used as trusted HID-MIDI device.
-This project addresses its vulnerbility, which injects malicious code into the machine.
+This project addresses its vulnerability, which injects malicious code into the machine.

 ## Digispark reverse shell